osadalakmal/blog/content/posts/agile-the-snake-oil-for-cobra-bites/index.md

 The biggest issue that I had with it, is the amount of pompous ceremonies around it.
 There will be no way for the designated scrum master to allocate more than 50% of the time to actual business process work by working normally.
 So inevitably they will turn to working extra hours to catch up.
 The even worse part was that it was usually the most senior person in the team who will be the scrum master.
 So not only is the team loosing a really good engineering resource, now he will end up with a burnout after six months.

 SAFE also tries to enforce communication lines, streamline them.
 What it actually end up doing is forcing tribal thinking and create self sabotaging teams.
-In the end you realize that it is just the traditional way of thinking ( Project -> Program -> Portfolio ) reskinned with a slight agile twist.
+In the end you realize that it is just the traditional way of thinking ( Project -> Program -> Portfolio ) re-skinned with a slight agile twist.
 There is no real effort being made to follow the original agile manifesto in any way, shape or form.
 So you essentially end up building software the same exact way you did before just with less time and more admin overhead.

 ## Why is it so easy to fail?